ChatTheatre/SkotOS-Doc/Story_Builder/woe_workflow.md

 When we turn WOE objects into files or vice versa, the files are basically always in that same XML format.

+Many WOE objects can be saved and loaded this was, but watch out: an object that is basically made of DGD source code (.c and .h files) and is only ***exposing a WOE interface*** isn't going to work well if saved and loaded.
+Since it's not "just" a WOE object, you'll have trouble saving and loading only the WOE parts.

 ## WOE and Merry

-WOE objects can contain scripts in a DGD-like sub-language called Merry.
-Merry can be used to dynamically generate properties (e.g. what an object looks like in game) or reactions (e.g. what an object does when you enter the room with it.)
+WOE objects can contain scripts in a DGD-like sub-language called Merry (or MERRY.)
+Merry can be used to dynamically generate descriptions (e.g. what an object looks like in game) or reactions (e.g. what an object does when you enter the room with it.)
 Merry is usually written as properties on a WOE object whose name begins with "merry:".
 If the name begins with "merry:inherit:" then the script is inherited from a parent (Ur) object instead.

 ## WOE Objects on a Live Persistent Server

 For most of SkotOS history, the idea was that you kept your WOE objects in memory in DGD.
 It was possible to export them and mess with them a little, but the normal, natural location for a WOE object was in memory.
 Where they were saved, it was usually in a DGD statedump, which contained all the objects in the server's memory.

 If you're an old programmer, the concept is very similar to a SmallTalk VM image - if the normal, natural place for an object is in memory then you can mess with them and the edits will persist.
 Want to change the name?
-Don't mess with a text editor, just change the name on the command line or in the editing UI.
+Don't mess with a text editor, just change the name in the editing UI.

 Doing it this way makes it easy for non-programmers to play with objects on the live server...
 And harder for programmers to exchange their changes via source code files.

-One oddity of a persistent server is that it may not be possible to add a persistent-server object to a different server.
+One oddity of a persistent server is that it may not be possible to export a persistent-server object to a different server.
 That object may have been created by editing it in stages.
-It may not have "cold" startup code, and it may never have been loaded into memory before absolutely every part of the running game was in place and working.
+It may not have "cold" startup code, and it may never have been loaded into memory before every part of the running game was in place and working.
+In other words, there may not be a full list of instructions available to go from "this object doesn't exist" to "this object is running and fully integrated with all the server systems it needs."

 ## Saving and Loading WOE Objects

 One way to save and load WOE objects is the Vault Tool.
 You can read about using it to save whole namespaces of WOE objects, or load them, or delete them [in the article on Exploring SkotOS](../Developer/Exploring_SkotOS.md#dumping-lpc-objects-on-the-gables).

-The vault tool gives a straightforward way to turn WOE objects into directories of files, and to load directories of files back into memory as WOE objects.
+The vault tool gives a developer-friendly way to turn WOE objects into directories of files, and to load directories of files back into memory as WOE objects.

+## Vaults

+In old SkotOS, the WOE objects were divided into Vaults.
+While all WOE objects can mingle in memory and talk to each other, most of them are "native" to a vault somewhere.
+A Vault allowed saving or loading groups of objects, and would know which objects should be excluded from a sync (e.g. some objects are mostly made of DGD code and importing them makes no sense.)

+## The Sync System

+Even without programmers exchanging code on GitHub, you'd still want to offer your changes to other games.
+Somebody might build a patterned vest in Lovecraft Country and let the Castle Marrach people wear one.
+How did that work?

+There was a [Sync System](./SyncSystem.md) for changes like that.
+It was complicated, and now seems disused.
+The basic idea was that in-memory WOE objects could be serialised, copied to a new server, and then be added to the new server, possibly replacing other objects that were already there.

 ## Starting Up with WOE Objects